AVesich/CalculatorPractice/Documentation.md

 NumberModels:

-&embsp;Digit → Enum for int digits 0-9
+&emsp;Digit → Enum for int digits 0-9

-&embsp;Expression → A model containing both the first number entered into an expression and the operation for the expression
+&emsp;Expression → A model containing both the first number entered into an expression and the operation for the expression

 CalculatorOperation → A model containing a symbol and an operation to be executed by a button (the viewModel performs operations based on the operation for a selected button)